 "There are stories within each found object that I work with or piece of wood that I carve, whispered conversations and forest sounds.
 Each material has a memory etched into it by time and weather.
 I dip my finger into that well of stories and try to pull out the essence."

-Each year Arizona based artist Elizabeth Frank travels to the mountains of the Southwestern United States to gather fallen aspen wood.
-She dries the wood in a room on her studio roof.
-Once dry she cuts the rough logs on a band saw then shapes them with a belt sander, hand and power tools.
-The carved forms are combined with found materials such as reclaimed wood and antique tin.
-The surfaces are painted with acrylic and finished with wax.
+Every year Elizabeth Frank travels to the mountains to collect aspen wood.
+Once dried in the desert sun the rough logs are shaped on a band saw.
+She carves the delicate forms with hand and power tools.
+The carvings are combined with found materials such as antique tin and vintage hardware.
+The delicate surfaces are created with painted layers of iridescent wash, repeated sanding, and wax.

 Elizabeth received a Bachelor of Fine Arts degree from Arizona State University.
-She continued her education with studies in Spanish and sculpture in San Miguel de Allende, Mexico, tinsmithing in New Mexico, and private instruction in torch forming glass.
-Her love of found things was sparked while working in the film industry where she was often hired to locate items for set decoration.
+Her love of found things was sparked while working in the film industry where she was often hired to locate hard to find items for set decoration.
+After completing her degree she continued acquiring technical skills, most notably, studying language and sculpture in San Miguel de Allende, Mexico.